Best Fantastical Alternatives in 2026: 9 Apps Tested

 • Need Windows, Android, or web access: Morgen ($15/mo, all platforms) or Google Calendar (free, everywhere)

-• Want productivity intelligence Fantastical doesn't provide: Aftertone (£100 one-time, Mac — tasks, Focus Screen, AI weekly reports)
+• Want productivity intelligence Fantastical doesn't provide: Aftertone ($30/month, Mac — tasks, Focus Screen, AI weekly and daily reports)

 What Fantastical does well — and where it stops